rayeanpatric/formsync-backend/README.md

 - **PostgreSQL Database**: Cloud-hosted NeonDB with Prisma ORM
 - **Docker Support**: Easy deployment with Docker and Docker Compose

+## Deployment

+### Deploying to Vercel

+This application is configured to be deployed to Vercel.
+Follow these steps:

+1. **Set up a PostgreSQL Database**
+   - Create a database with a provider like [Neon](https://neon.tech/), [Supabase](https://supabase.com/), or any PostgreSQL hosting service
+   - Make sure your database is accessible from the internet

+2. **Deploy to Vercel**
+   - Connect your GitHub repository to Vercel
+   - Add the following environment variables in your Vercel project settings:
+     - `DATABASE_URL`: Your PostgreSQL connection string (should start with `postgresql://`)
+     - `PORT`: 3000 (default)
+     - `NODE_ENV`: production

+3. **Deploy**
+   - Vercel will automatically run:
+     - `prisma generate` to generate the Prisma client
+     - `prisma db push` to update the database schema (if needed)
+     - The application will be built and deployed

+4. **Troubleshooting**
+   - If you encounter any issues, check the Vercel logs
+   - Ensure your database connection string is correctly formatted and accessible

 ## Quick Start

 ### Option 1: Using Setup Scripts (Recommended)